vibrantlyboho/College_classes/S5/MPC Lab/README.md

-## Screenshots of output in Microcontroller Lab
+## Programs & Screenshots of output in Microcontroller Lab